MarceloLeonCaceres/ConsoleSudoku/README.md

-You can enter the sudoku puzzle in the Matrices file, the format is the following:
+You can enter the sudoku puzzle in the Matrices file, the format consists of using zeros instead of blanks, as in the following example:

 public static int[,] MY_CUSTOM_SUDOKU_PUZZLE =
 {